jestjs/jest/website/versioned_docs/version-25.x/Es6ClassMocks.md

 :::

-For example, the following will throw an out-of-scope error due to the use of 'fake' instead of 'mock' in the variable declaration.
+For example, the following will throw an out-of-scope error due to the use of `fake` instead of `mock` in the variable declaration.

 ```javascript
 // Note: this will fail